rcote98/photonicsUC/README.md

 # Photonics UC

-Assignments for my photonics course during my Physics M.Sc. in the University of Cantabria.
+Assignments for my photonics course in the University of Cantabria.

 ## Requirements